bahaaEldeen1999/Marioplex-Backend/readMe.md

 ## generate seeds

-### first make sure that you've installed the devDependencies and dependencies if you don't then run
+### first install node-mongo-seeds globally by running
-> npm install
+> npm install -g node-mongo-seeds
 ### then generate the seeds on the default database by running
 > seed